 - gnureadline (OSX only)

-The routersploit a similar tool like Metasploit, very easy to create more modules.
+The routersploit is a similar tool to Metasploit, very easy to create more modules.
 Anyone can extend the tool easily with the help of exploit databases.

 To get the code skeleton.